2. Understanding Topology

 distance = g.inv(start_longitude, start_latitude, end_longitide, end_latitude)[2]

-).
+Note that it is the third value in the list that we want, and so we use the corresponding index value of 2 (because list indices start at 0).
 Also note that all three values are still calculated, we are simply choosing not to store two of them in memory (because we are not using them).

 In order to calculate the distance, the function requires four inputs (which are called arguments) - this is simply the two coordinate pairs (remember - longitude is the x coordinate, and latitude is y).